ywCN/customer-feedback-service/README.md

 ## Tech Stack: NodeJS, React, Redux, Heroku, MongoDB, Google OAuth, Express

+## The client folder is the front end.
+Outside is the back end.

 ### Accessing MongoDB will always be async operation.
 - Returns a Promise.